pubnub/chat-engine-plugin/README.md

 #### Middleware

 Middleware allows you to transform payloads as they travel through the system.
-They are executed in order they are assigned.
+They are executed in the order they are assigned.

 The only valid properties of the ```middleware``` object are ```send``` and
 ```broadcast```.